 MOD SDN/210/1

 5.429 Additional allocation: in Saudi Arabia, Bahrain, Bangladesh, Brunei Darussalam, Cameroon, China, Congo (Rep. of the), Korea (Rep. of), Côte d'Ivoire, Egypt, the United Arab Emirates, India, Indonesia, Iran (Islamic Republic of), Iraq, Israel, Japan, Jordan, Kenya, Kuwait, Lebanon, Libya, Malaysia, Oman, Uganda, Pakistan, Qatar, the Syrian Arab Republic, the Dem.
 Rep. of the Congo, the Dem.
-People’s Rep. of Koreaand Yemen, the band 3 300-3 400 MHz is also allocated to the fixed and mobile services on a primary basis.
+People’s Rep. of Korea, Sudan and Yemen, the band 3 300-3 400 MHz is also allocated to the fixed and mobile services on a primary basis.
 The countries bordering the Mediterranean shall not claim protection for their fixed and mobile services from the radiolocation service.
-(WRC-12)
+(WRC-15)

 ____________